The Annex: Notable people

 Timothy Eaton with his son, John.
 Many members of the Eaton family formerly lived in the Annex.

 12 Admiral Road, former home of Lester B. Pearson (from 1925 to 1928).

 The northern Annex (north of Bloor Street) was home to many members of Toronto's Eaton family and members of the Baldwin, Ross, and Simpson families until the mid-twentieth century.
 Timothy Eaton had his residence at the corner of Lowther Avenue and Walmer Road, and the Baldwin family built three houses on the northern side of Lowther near Bedford Road.
 Beatrice Worsley, who received the first PhD in what would now be called computer science and was the first female computer scientist in Canada, lived on Lowther on land which is now part of Bedford Park.
 Frederick Banting, the co-discoverer of insulin and recipient of the Nobel Prize for Medicine, lived on the south east corner of Lowther and Bedford Road.

 Admiral Road in the Annex is home to the writer Margaret Atwood, as well as John Ralston Saul and his wife, the former Governor General of Canada Adrienne Clarkson.
 Her ex-husband Stephen Clarkson lived on nearby Lowther Avenue, across from former MP Belinda Stronach.
 Former Prime Minister and Nobel Laureate Lester B. Pearson lived at 12 Admiral Road from 1925 to 1928. bpnichol lived at 59 Admiral with Lea Hindley-Smith, founder of Therafields, and her family, from 1966.

 David Suzuki lived for years on Bernard Avenue, and Catherine O'Hara lived in the Annex for several years.
 Explorer Norman Elder owned the Norman Elder Museum at 140 Bedford Road.
 The noted urban theorist and activist Jane Jacobs lived at 69 Albany Avenue from 1971 until her death in 2006.
 CBC writer, producer and actor Ken Finkleman and members of the rock band Sloan also reside in the neighbourhood.

 Brunswick Avenue in particular has served as a home for many writers, including Matt Cohen, Austin Clarke, Morley Callaghan, Howard Engel, Marian Engel, and bpNichol.
 Katherine Govier, who wrote a collection of short stories entitled Fables of Brunswick Avenue (published in 1985), also lived on this street.

 Seaton Village is the former home of Canadian poet and children's author Dennis Lee, Oscar-winning (for Chicago) sound engineer David Lee (no relation, now deceased), sociologist Barry Wellman, and Meghan Markle.
 It is the current home of novelist and playwright Ann-Marie MacDonald.

 Major League Baseball All Star outfielder Goody Rosen also lived in the Annex.

 Transportation

 The Annex is well served by public transit, including four Toronto Transit Commission (TTC) subway stations: Bathurst, Dupont, St. George, and Spadina.
 Spadina and St. George stations act as interchange stations, allowing passengers both north-west subway travel as well as east–west.
 Streetcar services run south from Bathurst and Spadina stations.
-Bus service operates on Avenue Road, Spadina Road, Dupont Street, Davenport Street, and northward on Bathurst Street.
+Bus service operates on Avenue Road, Spadina Road, Dupont Street, Davenport Road, and northward on Bathurst Street.